by Melissa Bonenfant, MWCC ’15, FSU ’18

 Tip #14:

 Fill out your FAFSA as early as you can before the school year starts.
 I know it seems scary but you’ll likely receive more financial aid the earlier you do it.
-Ask a parent or guardian, or ask the financial aid office, for help.
-Or sign up for a FAFSA Day event (usually held from November-February) to get FREE assistance filing your student loan application!
+Ask a parent or guardian, or ask the student financial aid office, for help.
+Or sign up for a FAFSA Friday Day event to get FREE assistance filing your student loan application!

 Tip #15: